Ensuring development takes place responsibly

 That’s because our AI systems are, for the time being, inevitably limited in their general understanding.

-It’s the same with AI.
-We should look for ways to have multiple different independent AIs review the recommendations for product development.
-And in all cases, the final decisions in any contentious or serious matter should pass through human oversight.
+To extend this point: Rather than relying on the analysis of a single AI review system, we should look for ways to have multiple different independent AIs review the recommendations for product development.
+But in all cases, the final decisions in any contentious or serious matter should pass through human oversight.